aligent/magento-integration-test-pipe/README.md

 ## Contributing

-Commits published to the `main` branch will trigger an automated build for the latest tag in DockerHub
+Commits to the `main` branch will trigger an automated build for the latest tag in DockerHub, commits to the `dev` branch will trigger an automated build with the `dev` tag in Docker hub.

 A docker compose based environment is available to help develop the pipe locally.